WormBase/single-cell/README.md

 Please note that everything is in different stages of development and some of the tools may be clunky.

 But pleastry these tools out, we want your feedback to improve them!
-You can write to Eduardo at eduardo@wormbase.org or submit a ticket at for the [https://wormbase.org/tools/support](wormbase helpdesk)(select "feature request" as the topic).
+You can write to Eduardo at eduardo@wormbase.org or submit a ticket at for the [wormbase helpdesk](https://wormbase.org/tools/support)(select "feature request" as the topic).